curliq/rustlesearch/README.md

 ## How was Rustlesearch built?

-A project called [OverRustleLogs](https://overrustlelogs.net) has collected full chat logs for hundreds of channels over the past 5 years.
-This project is amazing, however chat logs are stored in plaintext and are difficult to filter and search to find exactly what you're looking for.

-Rustlesearch uses the logs provided by OverRustleLogs and indexes them into Elasticsearch to enable complex searching capabilities.
+Rustlesearch uses chat irc logs and indexes them into Elasticsearch to enable complex searching capabilities.

 Rustlesearch is built around Elasticsearch, using a few different tools.